roryquennev/Elk-Stack-Project/README.md

 Congratuations!
-You have now successfully deployed the ELK Stack.
+You have successfully deployed this ELK Stack!